What distributors need to know about the Medical Device Regulation (MDR)

-What is the timeline to fulfil the obligations according to the MDR or IVDR?
+What is the timeline to fulfill the obligations according to the MDR or IVDR?

 With the date of application of the new regulations, distributors will have to carry out a number of concrete tasks and obligations, and it will become apparent which implementation problems in this area will need further clarification.